ikoniqoz/nitrodocs/content/reference/nginx-with-php-fpm.md

 	        include drop.conf;
 	}

-This configuration will work out of the box when PyroCMS is first uploaded to the web root.
+This configuration will work out of the box when NitroCMS is first uploaded to the web root.
 One recommendation I have is to make the following changes to the **/installer/config/config.php** and **/system/cms/config/config.php**.

 	$config['index_page'] = "";
 	$config['uri_protocol'] = "REQUEST_URI";